 Mineral oil or paraffin oil is often used at moderate temperatures above the range of water.
 Mineral oil is relatively inexpensive.
 At lower temperatures mineral oil is quite viscous and control may be poor.
 At higher temperatures vapor emission becomes significant.
 The vapors may be dangerous and use of a fume hood is highly recommended.
-As with most oils, mineral oil expands as temperature increases so be careful not to fill the bath too full that it overflows when heated.
-The viscosity and thermal characteristics of mineral oil is poorer than water so temperature stability is not be as good.
+As with most oils mineral oil will expand as temperature increases so be careful not to fill the bath too full that it overflows when heated.
+The viscosity and thermal characteristics of mineral oil is poorer than water so temperature stability will not be as good.
 Mineral oil has very low electrical conductivity.
 Use caution with mineral oil since it is flammable and may also cause serious injury if inhaled or ingested.

-8.1.10.4 Silicone Oil
+8.1.10.4 Silicone oil

 Silicone oils are available which offer a much wider operating temperature range than mineral oil.
 Like most oils, silicone oils have temperature control characteristics which are somewhat poorer than water.
-The viscosity changes significantly with temperature and thermal expansion also occurs.
+The viscosity changes significantly with temperature and when thermal expansion occurs.
 These oils have very high electrical resistivity.
-Silicone oils are fairly safe and non-toxic.
-Silicone oils are fairly expensive.
+Silicone oils are fairly safe.
+Consult the manufactures MSDS (Material Safety Data Sheet) for specific information.
+These oils are relatively expensive.